Skip to content

 Charter in Amorgos: What to Expect

-Amorgos is not a destination that reveals itself quickly, and that is precisely its appeal.
-A yacht charter here means trading the polished predictability of the western Cyclades for something altogether more elemental — a 33-kilometre island of vertiginous ridgelines, Byzantine chapels clinging to white rock faces, and water so clear it reads a different shade of blue at every depth.
-Expect strong meltemi winds from mid-July through August, which demand a degree of seamanship and keep the island refreshingly free of the flotilla crowds that descend on Paros or Mykonos.
-The reward for that passage is absolute: anchorages of rare solitude, a pace of life unchanged by mass tourism, and scenery that famously captivated Luc Besson when he filmed The Big Blue here in 1988.
+Amorgos does not reveal itself quickly, which is the appeal.
+A charter here trades the western Cyclades for something more elemental — a 33-kilometre island of steep ridgelines, Byzantine chapels on white rock faces, and water that reads a different shade of blue at depth.
+Expect strong meltemi from mid-July through August: it demands seamanship and keeps the island clear of the flotilla crowds of the central Cyclades.
+The return on that passage is solitary anchorages, a pace unchanged by mass tourism, and the scenery Luc Besson filmed for The Big Blue here in 1988.

 Anchorages & Highlights

-Amorgos offers two distinct cruising environments separated by the island's spine.
-On the northern coast, the bay of Aegiali — home to the island's second port — provides reliable shelter, a working fishing harbour, and easy access to the village of Tholaria above.
-The southern coast, wilder and more exposed, conceals some of the most spectacular anchorages in the entire Cyclades.
-Kalotaritissa Bay, at the island's western tip, is a natural harbour of extraordinary beauty where yachts anchor in perfect solitude beneath sheer cliffs.
-Nikouria islet, just across the water from Aegiali, offers a protected sandy anchorage with shallow turquoise water ideal for swimming and snorkelling.
-The main port of Katapola, set in a wide sheltered bay divided into three coves, is the practical base for provisioning and exploring the Chora above — do not miss the cliff-face monastery of Hozoviotissa, arguably the most dramatic sight in all the Cyclades.
-Further south, the anchorage at Mouros Bay offers deep-water holding in a steep-sided inlet that feels almost fjord-like in its scale.
+Amorgos has two cruising environments, split by the island's spine.
+On the north coast, the bay of Aegiali — the island's second port — gives reliable shelter, a working fishing harbour, and access to the village of Tholaria above.
+The south coast, wilder and more exposed, holds some of the most dramatic anchorages in the Cyclades.
+Kalotaritissa Bay, at the western tip, is a natural harbour where yachts anchor in solitude beneath sheer cliffs.
+Nikouria islet, across the water from Aegiali, is a protected sandy anchorage with shallow turquoise water for swimming and snorkelling.
+The main port of Katapola, in a wide sheltered bay divided into three coves, is the base for provisioning and for the Chora above — and for the cliff-face monastery of Hozoviotissa, one of the most dramatic sights in the Cyclades.
+Further south, Mouros Bay has deep-water holding in a steep-sided inlet.

 Best Time to Charter in Amorgos

-The most settled and versatile window for an Amorgos yacht charter runs from late May through June and again through September into early October.
-During these shoulder months, the meltemi either has not yet established itself or has eased, sea conditions are manageable for a broader range of vessel sizes, and anchorages remain uncrowded.
-July and August bring reliable strong winds — consistently force 5 to 6 — that experienced sailors and larger charter yachts handle with ease, but which require careful routing and flexible itinerary planning.
-Aris Drivas Yachting, with over five decades of Cyclades charter experience, advises all clients considering Amorgos in high summer to select vessels of at least 45 feet and to build contingency days into their itinerary.
+The most settled window for an Amorgos charter runs from late May through June and again from September into early October.
+In these shoulder months the meltemi has either not set in or has eased, conditions suit a broader range of vessel sizes, and the anchorages stay uncrowded.
+July and August bring reliable strong winds — consistently Force 5 to 6 — that experienced sailors and larger yachts handle, but which call for careful routing and flexible itinerary planning.
+Aris Drivas Yachting, with over five decades of Cyclades charter experience, advises guests considering Amorgos in high summer to choose vessels of at least 45 feet and to build contingency days into the itinerary.

 Getting There

-Amorgos is served by ferry from Piraeus, with the crossing taking approximately seven to ten hours overnight — a useful option for delivery skippers positioning a yacht.
-For charter clients flying in, Athens International Airport remains the primary gateway, with Naxos and Santorini also viable joining ports that allow a yacht charter itinerary to incorporate Amorgos as part of a broader eastern Cyclades circuit.
-The island has two ports — Katapola and Aegiali — both capable of receiving sailing yachts and motor sailors of standard LOA.
+Amorgos has a ferry from Piraeus — roughly seven to ten hours overnight, useful for a delivery skipper positioning a yacht.
+For guests flying in, Athens International Airport is the primary gateway, with Naxos and Santorini also viable joining ports for an itinerary taking in Amorgos on a wider eastern Cyclades circuit.
+The island has two ports, Katapola and Aegiali, both able to receive sailing yachts and motor sailors of standard LOA.
+Contact our charter team to discuss vessels and dates for an Amorgos itinerary.

 Highlights